daryark/arduino/README.md

   2. LED Control + LCD screen

-       2.0 - LCD display shows the potentiometer value and corresponds it to the brightness of LED in real-time according to rotation of potentiometer.
+       [2.0](https://wokwi.com/projects/409576089362368513) - LCD display shows the potentiometer value and corresponds it to the brightness of LED in real-time according to rotation of potentiometer.
+Second control source - via Arduinto Serial Monitor.

-       2.1 - Control the brightness of the LED from computer via Arduinto Serial Monitor(terminal).

-  3. Servo Control
+  4. Servo Control
        3.0 - Servo motor and up to three sensors.
 Enable servo motor to move and orient itself in the direction of a light source detected by light detection algorithm and motor movement.

        3.1 - Intergrated second servo motor for another angle.
 The movement of 2 servo motors syncronized that allows smooth and coordinated tracking of the light source.